-Many people don’t realize that Microsoft offers a project portfolio management (PPM) system in Office 365.
+Many people don’t realize that Microsoft offers a project portfolio management (PPM) system in Microsoft 365.
 A PPM system allows you to manage your company’s projects in a single database.
 With a PPM system, you can see your construction projects in one view.
 It’s great for team members in management, because they need a bird's eye view of projects’ status.
 This way they can see if a project has an issue, and drill down into the detail of the project plan.

-In Office 365, you can subscribe to Project Online, and it will provide the enterprise project infrastructure you need to manage your projects.
+In Microsoft 365, you can subscribe to Project Online, and it will provide the enterprise project infrastructure you need to manage your projects.
 You don't have to purchase expensive perpetual licenses; you can simply subscribe and pay a monthly fee depending on the type of functionality needed.
 You can even bundle the desktop version Microsoft Project into your subscription.
 The advantage is that there's nothing to install for your organization.
 Microsoft manages the infrastructure in the cloud for you, and you're always using the latest versions of the software.
-With Project Online in Office 365, you can manage your projects using a web browser, without having any software installed on your desktop.
+With Project Online in Microsoft 365, you can manage your projects using a web browser, without having any software installed on your desktop.
 You have anywhere access to the project data.

 If you prefer to use a desktop version of Microsoft Project, you can check out the project from Project Online, modify it, and then check the project back in and publish it to all other users.

 With Project Online, you can define templates that include a standard work breakdown structure (WBS), tasks with durations and logic, and assigned resources, so that when you need to create a new project, you're not starting with a blank page.
 You can build intelligence into your project templates, and use them as a starting point, and the solution will build consistencies into your company’s project plans no matter who is developing them.